 Will I need biometric scans to enter Gibraltar?

-Only if arriving by air or sea.
 Under the treaty, the EU's Entry/Exit System (EES) will apply at Gibraltar's airport and port, not at the land border.
+Non-EU travellers arriving by air or sea will have fingerprints and facial images recorded.
 EU/EEA citizens and Gibraltar residents are exempt from EES.

 Can I drive into Gibraltar?

 Yes.
 The border is open to vehicles 24/7.
-However, parking in La Linea and walking across is often the better option due to limited and expensive parking in Gibraltar, especially during peak hours.
+However, parking in La Linea and walking across is often the better option due to limited and expensive parking in Gibraltar, particularly during peak hours.

 This article is for informational purposes only and does not constitute legal, tax, or financial advice.
 Always consult a qualified professional for your specific situation.